 The museum is open seven days a week, from 9:30 am to 5 pm.
 Your upcoming museum experience might be a little different than what you’re used to, but we have developed some fun new ways for you to explore Maine’s incredible maritime culture.
 Here’s what you can expect.

 We are following all guidelines to ensure our guests have a fantastic time exploring Maine’s maritime culture!
 To encourage physical distancing, we’ve laid out markers set 1 fathom (6 feet) apart, designated suggested routes through spaces, and posted the maximum occupancy outside each building/exhibit space.
-We encourage our guests to join us in wearing cloth face coverings on campus.
-All interactive/hands-on components of our exhibits have been removed or disabled, and hand sanitizer is readily available.
-And please, WASH THOSE HANDS!
+Guests and staff must wear face coverings while on campus.

 Here is a list of all of the buildings and spaces that are currently open to guests: